 • Ensure that you have the Create/Edit custom connector packages permission.

-During testing, the connector sends a request to the specific endpoint defined in the action and parses the response received from the API.
+The following procedure illustrates how the Test operation feature works after configuring an action to Add pet to the petstore in the Pet Store sample API.
+During testing, the connector sends a request to the configured Pet Store endpoint and parses the response received from the API.

 Procedure